 Now let's look at the answers, remembering to be very picky and specific about eliminating any answers that are even a little bit wrong!

-Choice B is correct!
+Choice A s correct!

-This question was really hard because it gave a few answer choices that made some sort of sense with regards to the author's viewpoint but that didn't directly answer the question.
-This is why you need to always be sure to keep reminding yourself what you are being asked: to avoid just choosing an idea you saw in the passage but that doesn't answer the specific question.
+This is why you need to always be sure to keep reminding yourself what you are being asked: to avoid just choosing an idea you saw in the passage or that was stated in the question…but that doesn't answer it correctly.

 If you think it will help, write down a paraphrased wording of what the question is asking that's easier for you to understand so you can stay focused while you look at the different answer choices.